binarylogic/authlogic/.github/triage.md

 ## Ignored issue template, bug report

 Due to limited volunteers, all issues are required to use our [issue template](https://github.com/binarylogic/authlogic/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
 Please open a new issue and follow the instructions.
 We can help, but we require you to take an active leadership role in fixing any issues you identify.
-If code changes are needed, you can open an issue for discussion, but you must commit to authoring a PR.
+If code changes are needed, you can open an issue for discussion.

 ## Usage Question

 Due to limited volunteers, we can't accept usage questions.
 Please ask such questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/authlogic).
-We don't even have enough volunteers to accept non-security bug reports, unless you can commit to fixing them yourself, and just need some help.
+We don't even have enough volunteers to accept non-security bug reports.
 If you can commit to fixing a non-security bug yourself, you can open an issue, but please follow our issue template.

 ## Usage question we were able to answer